 - How will I be assessed?

 Apprentices will build a portfolio of evidence containing examples of work-based evidence, assignments and observations.
 This will confirm competence and knowledge.
-Each Apprentice will be elected a qualified work-based trainer assessor from Runshaw College who will assess their practical skills and competence in the workplace.
+Each apprentice will be elected a qualified work-based trainer from Runshaw College who will assess their practical skills and competence in the workplace.

 - Employer Requirements

 Employers must be prepared to work with their Apprentices to develop their knowledge and skills by providing a wide range of learning and training opportunities as well organise and allow off the job training.
 Employers are also expected to encourage Apprentices to research their chosen vocation and to support any work experience that will benefit the Apprentice to come up to the required level of competence.